caneara/varnish/docs/writer.md

 .lumeno.ui.writer .content .preview h1 { color: red }
 ```

-While you can create styles using this approach, you'll probably find it much faster to simply copy the stylesheet used by the demo and make adjustments to it.
-You can find it here: `./demos/writer/styles.css`
+While you can create styles using this approach, you'll probably find it much faster to simply [copy the stylesheet](/demos/writer/styles.css) used by the demo and make adjustments to it.

 This stylesheet also includes support for dark mode, as well as syntax highlighting.